IntelliKernel/Dynaseal/README.md

 #### Business Backend

-Create a user under the `User` table as follows.
-The user's account and password are `client1:client1`.
+Create the following user in the `User` table.
+The user credentials are `client1:client1`:

 ```json
 {